-- (b) According to the information and explanations given to us, there are no dues of income tax, sales tax, duty of custom, and goods and service tax, value added tax, which have not been deposited by the Company with appropriate authorities on account of any dispute as at 31 March 2021. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not taken any loans or borrowings from financial institutions, banks and government and has not issued any debentures.
-Accordingly, paragraph 3(viii) of the order is not applicable to the Company. - (ix) The Company did not raise any moneys by way of initial public offer or further public offer (including debt instruments) and terms loans during the year.
-Accordingly, paragraph 3(ix) of the order is not applicable to the Company. - (x) Attention is invited to Note 36 to the financial statements for the year ended 31 March 2021, during the current year, pursuant to a whistleblower complaint received, an investigation was conducted which brought out certain deficiencies in a stream of radio business.
-According to the information and explanations given to us, no other material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no directors to whom remuneration is paid/ payable in accordance with the provisions of Section 197 of the Act.
-Accordingly, paragraph 3(xi) of the Order is not applicable to the Company. - (xii) According to the information and explanations given to us, the Company is not a Nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information and explanation given to us and on the basis of our examination of the records of the Company, the transactions with the related parties are in compliance with section 177 and 188 of the Companies, 2013, where applicable and the details of such transactions have been disclosed in the financial statements, as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the current year.
-Accordingly, paragraph 3(xiv) of the Order is not applicable to the Company.
+- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to goods and service tax, provident fund, employees state insurance, income tax, duty of customs or cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company did not have any loans or borrowings from any lender during the year.
+Accordingly, clause 3(ix)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) According to the information and explanations given to us, the Company has not taken any term loan.
+Accordingly, 3(ix)(c) of the Order is not applicable. - (d)In our opinion and according to explanations given to us and on the basis of our examination of the records of the Company, the Company has not raised funds on short term basis.
+Accordingly, paragraph 3(ix)(d) of the Order is not applicable. - (e) According to the information and explanations given to us and on an overall examination of the financial statements of the Company, we report that the Company has not taken any funds from any entity or person.
+The Company does not have any subsidiary, joint venture or associate company as defined under the act.
+Accordingly, clause 3(ix)(e) of the Order is not applicable. - (f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year.
+The Company does not have any subsidiary, joint venture or associate company.
+Accordingly, clause 3(ix)(f) of the Order is not applicable. - (x) (a) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) Accordingly, clause 3(x)(a) of the Order is not applicable. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, clause 3(x)(b) of the Order is not applicable.